Cruise Advice For the Best Palermo Port Experience

 1:30 PM – Street Food Lunch

-By now, it’s time for a quick bite.
-Head to Antica Focacceria San Francesco or nearby market stalls.
-As a result, you can try several local dishes without a long wait.
+Next, take time for a quick bite.
+Head to Antica Focacceria San Francesco or nearby market stalls, where you can sample several local dishes without a long wait, which makes it a great midday stop.

 3:00 PM – Norman Palace & Palatine Chapel

-Next, make your way to the Royal Palace.
-Inside, the gold mosaics of the chapel create a memorable final sightseeing stop.
+After lunch, make your way to the Royal Palace.
+Inside, the gold mosaics of the Palatine Chapel create a memorable final sightseeing stop, while the setting adds a strong historical touch to your visit.

 Early Evening